MONTMARTRE GUIDE

 PARIS MONTMARTRE GUIDE

-Montmartre may not be the most popular area for shopping purpose but after having spent some time in Paris, our team has found out that Montmartre has actually offered us quite a lot of choices for souvenirs, clothing, textile and other unique vintage shops as well as a very likeable chocolate shop.
-Hence, we decided to give you the name of some spots where you can get a fun shopping experiences in Montmartre.
+Montmartre may not be the most popular area for shopping purposes but after having spent some time in Paris, our team has found out that Montmartre has actually offered us quite a lot of choices for souvenirs, clothing, textile and other unique vintage shops as well as a very likable chocolate shop.
+Hence, we decided to give you the name of some spots where you can get fun shopping experiences in Montmartre.

 Montmartre Je t'aime